app-generator/devtool-data-converter/README.md

 <br />

-The project comes with a simple `Flask` app that loads the information from `samples/data.csv` and injects the content into a simple data table.
+The project is bundled with a simple `Flask` app that loads the information from `samples/data.csv` and presents the information using data tables.

 <br />